 - childhood educator/assistant.

-Employment for childcare workers and out of school hours care workers is expected to grow strongly over the next five years (JobOutlook).
+Find out about employment growth and salaries for childcare workers and out of school hours care workers on the government job-data site, JobOutlook.
 Demand for childcare professionals in Melbourne’s west is set to remain high, with large population growth in the area.

-You may choose to undertake further study, going on to our Diploma of Early Childhood Education and Care.
+You may choose to undertake further study, going on to our Diploma of Early Childhood Education and Care CHC50113.

 To be awarded CHC30113 Certificate III in Early Childhood Education and Care, a student must successfully complete a total of eighteen (18) units of competency, comprising of: